 Two key innovative technologies

-The first technology the project aims to develop is an innovative thermal energy storage system based on thermochemical reactions, the Thermochemical Energy Storage (TCES), that provides daily and seasonal competitive energy storage due to its high energy density, very low energy losses and its low-cost.
+The first technology the project aims to develop is an innovative thermal energy storage system using heat from chemical reactions, the Thermochemical Energy Storage (TCES).
+It provides daily and seasonal competitive energy storage due to its high energy density, very low energy losses and its low-cost.
 The system represents a key development due to the fact that it allows harnessing the enormous amount of energy that is normally wasted due to the mismatch between energy demand (loads) and energy generation (related to the availability of the renewable resource or waste heat), mainly occurring between seasons.

 This radically innovative solution would tackle the main barriers for a wide deployment of renewable energy technologies and waste heat in the existing and future DHC networks.
-The project considers the experimental validation of the RESTORE concept and also the demonstration of the concept replicability potential, adapting and optimizing the proposed solution to different real sites (different network conditions and local particularities as the available renewable technologies/waste heat) spread over the EU, and quantifying its potential benefits via virtual use-cases.
+The project considers the experimental validation of the RESTORE concept and also the demonstration of the concept replicability potential, adapting and optimizing the proposed solution to different real sites (different network conditions and local particularities as the available renewable technologies/waste heat) spread over the EU, and quantifying its potential benefits via Virtual Use-Cases.